EQAR/deqar-docs/docs/quick_start_guide.md

 > - To perform your first submission—whether through the manual upload, CSV or API—we strongly encourage every agency to use the Sandbox.
 >
-> - When you are ready to submit to the live site, please contact the EQAR secretariat at: kathryn.mathe@eqar.eu or info@eqar.eu.
+> - When you are ready to submit to the live site, please contact the EQAR secretariat at: [deqar@eqar.eu](mailto:deqar@eqar.eu).
 This will allow us to check your proposed data (particularly if submitted as a CSV), walk you through the submission process one last time and double check your results.

 ## DEQAR in the Longer Term